TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/health-check.md

 ## <a name="overview"></a>Overview

-Health checks are extremely important in determining the status of an application - in this instance, Tyk Gateway.
-Without them, it will be hard to know the actual state of the gateway.
+Health checks are extremely important in determining the status of an application - in this instance, the Tyk Gateway.
+Without them, it can be hard to know the actual state of the Gateway.

-Depending on your configuration, the gateway could be using a few components:
+Depending on your configuration, the Gateway could be using a few components:

-- Dashboard.
+- The Tyk Dashboard.
 - RPC
 - Redis (compulsory).

-Any of these components could go down at any given point and it'd be great to understand if the gateway is currently usable or not.
-A good usage of the Health check endpoint is for the configuration of a load balancer to a multiple instances of the gateways or as a Kubernetes liveness probes.
+Any of these components could go down at any given point and it'd be great to understand if the Gateway is currently usable or not.
+A good usage of the health check endpoint is for the configuration of a load balancer to multiple instances of the Gateway or as a Kubernetes liveness probe.

 > Health check is implemented as per the [Health Check Response Format for HTTP APIs](https://tools.ietf.org/id/draft-inadarei-api-health-check-01.html) RFC